bepolytech/ULBDiscordBot/README.md

 Create a new application.
 Once on the app dashboard, go to `Bot` and click `Add Bot`.

 ### Settings

+⚠️ *Still need to check the exact permissions needed here* ⚠️

 On the `Bot` page: